shivateja-madipalli/ChessGameMovements/README.md

 #### Assumptions

-* All Uppercase Letters are Whites and Lowercase Letters are Blacks
+* All Uppercase Letters are White and Lowercase Letters are Black
 * The numbering starts from 1 -> 8 (Left -> Right)
 * Chess Game Pieces
   * R1/R2/r1/r2 => Rook